Free DANB CDA Practice Test (2026)

 Certified Dental Assistant Exam Format

-The CDA exam offered by the DANB consists of three component exams: General Chairside Assisting (GC), Radiation Health and Safety (RHS), and Infection Control (ICE).
+The CDA credential is earned by passing three component exams: General Chairside (GC), Radiation Health and Safety (RHS), and Infection Control (ICE).

 General Chairside Assisting (GC)

-This exam evaluates a candidate’s chairside dental assisting knowledge and skills.
-It covers dental anatomy and terminology, patient management, instrument and equipment use, and dental materials.
+The General Chairside (GC) exam evaluates chairside dental assisting knowledge and skills, including patient assessment and support, patient management, chairside procedures, and dental materials.
 The GC exam consists of 95 multiple-choice questions and has a testing time of 75 minutes.

 GC Sample Question